Monday, July 6, 2026

 IBW (female) = 45.5 + 2.3 × (65.0 in − 60) = 45.5 + 11.5 = 57.0 kg

 Body Mass Index (BMI) is a simple screening tool that relates weight to height squared.
-While it does not directly measure body fat, it is widely used to classify patients as underweight, normal weight, overweight, or obese, categories that have implications for drug dosing, surgical risk, and disease management.
+While it does not directly measure body fat, it is widely used to classify patients as underweight, normal weight, overweight, or obese — categories that have implications for drug dosing, surgical risk, and eligibility in clinical trials.

 Body Surface Area (BSA) is used primarily in oncology for chemotherapy dosing because it correlates more closely with cardiac output, renal clearance, and metabolic rate than weight alone.
-This makes BSA a better predictor of how a patient will process a cytotoxic drug.
-The DuBois and Mosteller formulas are both widely accepted; the choice often depends on institutional preference and the specific drug studied.
+Phase 1–3 protocols specify mg/m² dose levels; document whether DuBois or Mosteller is mandated and whether a 2.0 m² cap applies.

 BMI Category Reference